AidenSykes1999/SpartaTraineesSimulator-1/README.md

 <br/>

 ### **Principles and Design Patterns**
-This application is based on the design principles listed below:
+This application is based on the following principles and design principles:

 - Model-view-controller: This is a software design pattern commonly used for developing user interfaces that divide the related program logic into three interconnected elements.
 This is done to separate internal representations of information from the ways information is presented to and accepted from the user.
 - Object-oriented programming principles: These principles are also known as the 4 pillars of OOP: Abstraction, Inheritance, Encapsulation, and Polymorphism.
 - SOLID principles: This application strongly follows SOLID principles i.e. Single responsibility, Open–closed, Liskov substitution, Interface segregation, and Dependency inversion principles.
+- Facade pattern: This design pattern has been used in this application to define a simplified interface to a more complex subsystem.

 <br/>
 <div align="left">